taigw/LIDC-IDRI-Preprocessing/README.md

 # LIDC Preprocessing with Pylidc library
 [Medium Link](https://medium.com/@jaeho3690/how-to-start-your-very-first-lung-cancer-detection-project-using-python-part-1-3ab490964aae)

 This repository would preprocess the LIDC-IDRI dataset.
-We use pylidc library to save nodule images into an .npy file format.
+We use pylidc library to save nodule images into an .png file format.
 The code file structure is as below

 ```